anwarghammam/CIS580/README.md

 ## Using an example of a docker project

-Now, we will create a docker project on the cluster and run containers using a docker-compose file that I created with 50 containers
+Now, we will create a docker project on the cluster and run containers using a docker-compose file that I created with 50 containers.
 First, you will find this docker-compose file in 'CIS580/source-code/scheduling-container-in-python/Constrained Approach/DockerComposeFiles/docker-compose.yml'
 After you have to access the manager node using ssh, create the file and then deploy it.
 Please follow these following instructions:
 ```bash